ballerina-platform/ballerina-dev-website/swan-lake/learn/coding-conventions.md

 setValue("value");
 ```

-* To define an empty parentheses, do not keep spaces between the opening and closing parentheses `()`.
+* To define empty parentheses, do not keep spaces between the opening and closing parentheses `()`.

 **Example,**